zedin27/Lazy-Cleaner/README.md

 # Lazy-Cleaner
-Cleans your GMail, Outlook, etc inbox (or folders) by inputting keywords to extract from
+Cleans your GMail, Outlook, or any inbox or folders by inputting keywords to find what you want to delete.

 ## Dependencies